Y4cobwastaken/Falling-tomorrow/planning/world-building/lore.md

 - **The City of Ossus**: The colossal, labyrinthine metropolis at the world’s heart.
 Its ruined spires and broken machines loom as testaments to Ossus glory and tragedy.
 Here lies the great archive, home to the Archivore—a living memory-eating beast.

-- **The Outer Zones**: Beyond the city and wilds are the Outer Zones, places where reality fractures completely — the edges of the world that bleed into infinite divergence and mathematical forces beyond comprehension.
+- **The Outer Zones**: Beyond the city and wilds are the Outer Zones, places of immense beauty, no one has traveled that far and survied.
+But it is said that a difernt civilisation lies there, a civilisation that they call 'Human'.

 ---